 Ana Paola has written for all genres of contemporary music from orchestral to chamber, chorus, solo instruments, electronic, video and installation.
-She has been performed by such ensembles and soloists as Gail Archer, Andy Costello, Duo Sonoris, Duo Harpverk, The Het Trio, the Enso, Camerton and Carlos Chavez String Quartets, Speculuum Musicae, the New York New Music Ensemble, Mexico’s National Symphony Orchestra, OFUNAM Philharmonic Orchestra, the Bellas Artes Chamber Orchestra, the Woodlands Symphony and the Shepherd School Chamber orchestra, among others.
-She was composer in residence for the McGill Contemporary Music Ensemble (2016-17) under the direction of conductor Guillaume Bourgogne.
+She has been performed by such conductors, soloists and ensembles as Steven Schick, Guillaume Bourgogne, Alan Pierson, Gail Archer, Andy Costello, Duo Sonoris, Duo Harpverk, The Het Trio, The Enso String Quartet, Invoke String Quartet, Alarm Will Sound, Speculuum Musicae, the New York New Music Ensemble, McGill Contemporary Music Ensemble, Mexico’s National Symphony Orchestra, OFUNAM Philharmonic Orchestra, the Bellas Artes Chamber Orchestra, the Woodlands Symphony and the Shepherd School Chamber orchestra, among others.

 Ana Paola took part in the 2016 MANIFESTE festival at the Institut de Recherche et Coordination Acoustique/Musique (IRCAM), in Paris, France.
 Likewise, she has been a composition fellow at the Brevard Music Center (U.S.A.), the Czech American Summer Music Institute (Czech Republic), the Internationale Sommer MusikaKademie (Germany), the Fontainebleau Conservatory (France) and the Canadian Contemporary Music Workshop (Canada).
 She has recieved grants and fellowships such as the FULBRIGHT Scholarship; the Mary Ellen Hale Lovett Fellowship from Rice University; the Program for Foreign Studies Scholarship by the National Fund for Culture and Arts (FONCA, Mexico); the Graduate Excellence Fellowship, the Provost Fellowship and the Herbert A. Morse Memorial Scholarship from McGill University.

-Ana Paola is currently pursuing a doctoral degree in music composition, under the supervision of John Rea, at the Schulich School of Music, McGill University, in Montreal, Canada.
-Simultaneously, she has also been experimenting with electronic mediums at the McGill Digital Composition Studios, studying with Philippe Leroux.
+Ana Paola studied her doctoral degree in music composition (DMus), under the supervision of John Rea, at the Schulich School of Music, McGill University, in Montreal, Canada.
+Simultaneously, she also experimented with electronic mediums at the McGill Digital Composition Studios, studying with Philippe Leroux.
 She enjoys exploring Multimedia and Visual Arts elements, adopting abstract and/or narrative components in order to combine electronic music with video.

 She holds the Master of Music degree, graduating Magna Cum Laude, from Rice University and received her LTCL Licentiate in music composition, with distinction, from Trinity College London.
 Her main composition teachers have been: Gerardo Taméz, Alejandro Velasco, Vincent Carver, Arthur Gottschalk and John Rea.